Brazilian model testifies in cybercrime case against Neymar

-RIO DE JANEIRO (AP) - Police officers in Rio de Janeiro are hearing the testimony of Brazilian model Najila Trindade as part of an investigation linked to her rape allegation against soccer star Neymar.
+RIO DE JANEIRO (AP) - The cybercrimes unit of Rio de Janeiro’s police heard the testimony of Brazilian model Najila Trindade on Wednesday, part of an investigation linked to her rape allegation against soccer star Neymar.

-In May, Trindade accused Neymar of raping her at a Paris hotel.
-Neymar denied the accusation and said their relations were consensual.
+Investigators in Rio are specifically looking into Neymar’s posting on social media of images and messages of the Brazilian model without authorization, a possible violation of her online privacy.

-Prosecutors closed the investigation into rape allegations earlier this month, and police indicted Trindade this week for procedural fraud, slanderous denunciation and extortion.
+A separate investigation into the model’s rape accusations against Neymar at a Paris hotel in May was shut down by a judge earlier this month, citing a lack of evidence against the player.

-But investigators are still looking into Neymar’s posting on social media of images and messages without Trindade’s authorization, a possible violation of her online privacy.
+This week, police in Sao Paulo indicted Trindade for procedural fraud, slanderous denunciation and extortion.

 The Associated Press doesn’t name alleged sexual assault victims unless they make their identities public, which Trindade did in interviews.